Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Experiments

 Both the encoder and decoder are 3-layer deep LSTM-RNNs with 256 hidden units in each layer.
-For the location-aware attention, the convolution operation uses 5 convolution filters of width 40 each.
-We use 512-dimensional embedding vectors to represent words and linearized parsing symbols, such as ``(S".
+For the location-aware attention, the convolution operation uses 5 filters of width 40 each.
+We use 512-dimensional embedding vectors to represent words and linearized parsing symbols, such as ``(S".\footnote{The number of layers, dimension of hidden units, dimension of embedding, and convolutional attention filter parameters of the text-only parser were explored in earlier experiments on the development set and then fixed as described.}

-A relatively small number of configurations are explored for the acoustic-prosodic features, tuning based on dev set parsing performance.
+A number of configurations are explored for the acoustic-prosodic features, tuning based on dev set parsing performance.
 Pause embeddings are tuned over $\{4, 16, 32\}$ dimensions.
-For the CNN, we try different configurations of filter size combinations $\in \{[10,25,50], [5,10,25,50]\}$, and number of filters per filter size $N \in \{16,32,64,128\}$\footnote{So when we use filter sizes [10, 25, 50] with 16 of each type, we have a total of 48 filters.
-Also, note that the filter sizes are actually $6\times 10$, $6 \times 25$, etc., but since the feature dimension is fixed (6 in our case), we specify only the filter width.}.
-These filter size combinations are motivated by the fact that the average word length in our dataset is 25 frames, so intuitively the different filter sizes are capturing f0 and energy phenomena on various levels: $w=5, 10$ for sub-word, $w=25$ for word, and $w=50$ for word and context.
+For the CNN, we try different configurations of filter widths $w \in \{[10,25,50], [5,10,25,50]\}$ and number of filters $N \in \{16,32,64,128\}$ for each filter width.\footnote{Note that a filter of width 10 has size $6\times 10$, since the features are of dimension 6.} These filter size combinations are chosen to capture f0 and energy phenomena on various levels: $w=5, 10$ for sub-word, $w=25$ for word, and $w=50$ for word and extended context.
+Our best model uses 32-dimensional pause embeddings and $N=32$ filters of widths $w = [5,10,25,50]$, which corresponds to $m=4$ and 128 filters.

 For optimization we use Adam~\cite{Kingma2014} with a minibatch size of 64.
-The initial learning rate is $0.001$ which is decayed by a factor of 0.9 whenever training loss, calculated after every 500 updates, degrades w.r.t.\ to the worst of its previous 3 values.
+The initial learning rate is $0.001$ which is decayed by a factor of 0.9 whenever training loss, calculated after every 500 updates, degrades relative to the worst of its previous 3 values.
 All models are trained for up to 50 epochs with early stopping.
 For regularization, dropout with 0.3 probability is applied on the output of all LSTM layers~\cite{Pham2014}.
-We use TensorFlow~\cite{tensorflow} to implement all models.